Mintbase/Grants-Program/applications/web3-compatible-api.md

 | 9. | Documentation | We will provide both inline documentation of the code and tutorials describing how the software can be used as well as how to deploy smart contracts.
 Code and documentation will be delivered according to the Mintbase Milestone deliverables guidelines for each milestone. |

 ## Additional Information :heavy_plus_sign:
 We intend to use the developed module as part of our Moonbeam parachain project, however the functionality will not be Moonbeam-specific.
-We plan to first deploy Moonbeam to the Westend testnet, then to the Kusama network, and finally to the Polkadot mainnet.
+We plan to first deploy Moonbeam to the Westend testnet, then to the Kusama network, and finally to the Mintbase mainnet.